dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/setting-up-scala-kinesis-enrich.md

 1. [Installation] [installation].
 You need to install EmrEtlRunner on your own server.
 It will interact with Amazon Kinesis via the Amazon API
 2. [Configuration] [config].
 How to use EmrEtlRunner at the command line, to instuct it to process data from your collector
 3. [Running] [running].

-To start with [install] [installation] EmrEtlRunner.

-**Note**: We recommend running all Snowplow AWS operations through an IAM user with the bare minimum permissions required to run Snowplow.
-Please see our [IAM user setup page](IAM-setup) for more information on doing this.

 [installation]: Installing-Scala-Kinesis-Enrich
 [config]: Configuring-Scala-Kinesis-Enrich